Owen-oj/laravel-getid3/contributing.md

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.

-- Add license text
-- Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
-- Write a comprehensive ReadMe
+- Write a comprehensive Test

 ## Pull Requests